- Readers should use the document to plan their Oracle EBS mobility investments.

 “Your mobile architecture should make way for performing existing functionalities on mobile and improve employee’s productivity and simplify the user experience.”

-Enterprise Mobile Strategy is essential because Mobile is the future way of people do business.
+Enterprise mobile strategy is essential because mobile is the future way of people do business.
 It would be best if you prepare your organization to meet this technology shift.
 With unique business processes & objectives, each Oracle EBS customer has a unique IT strategy built in place.
 Your mobile strategy should align with your existing IT architecture & seamlessly integrate with Oracle EBS.
-Moreover, Your Mobile strategy should determine how the organization achieves current objectives in a better way and how flexible your mobile architecture is to meet future technology changes.
+Moreover, Your mobile strategy should determine how the organization achieves current objectives in a better way and how flexible your mobile architecture is to meet future technology changes.

 For example, some Oracle EBS users access the ERP on the intranet to protect their data whereas some access EBS openly through internet but are connected to many third-party softwares that EBS could not do or perform well.
+Enterprises need a mobile strategy that can co-exist with the current IT architecture and can ensure a seamless and secured access to ERP from mobile.

 Companies planning to incorporate mobility have a common dilemma in deciding whether to build or buy enterprise mobile apps.